temporalio/web/README.md

 2. Set the environment variable TEMPORAL_CODEC_ENDPOINT to the URL for your remote codec server.
 This is often a more convenient option when running Temporal Web in a docker container.

 Temporal Web will then configure it's UI to decode Payloads as appropriate via the codec.

+The codec endpoint can contain the special string `{namespace}`.
+This will be replaced with the appropriate namespace when requests are made.
+This allows hosting codecs for multiple namespaces on different URLs on the same host.
+For example you might use an endpoint URL such as: `https://codec.myorg.com/{namespace}`.

 Please note that requests to the codec server will be made from the user's browser directly, not via Temporal Web's server.
 This means that the Temporal Web server will never see the decoded Payloads and does not need to be able to connect to the codec server.
 This allows using codec servers on internal and secure networks while using an externally hosted Temporal Web instance, such that provided by Temporal Cloud.